 If you’re on probation, then you know you face serious restrictions and have certain responsibilities.
 Failing to follow the required procedures while on probation can result in severe consequences, including arrest and even the implementation of the full penalties you would have faced without probation.

 One of the frequent questions that people have, when they are on probation, is if they can move out of the county or state.
 Moving on probation is possible, but you must follow specific steps.
-Our Tampa criminal defense attorneys at Thomas & Paulk, P.A. have put together information about the process of moving while on probation, to offer insight and guidance on this subject.
+Our Tampa criminal defense attorneys have put together information about the process of moving while on probation, to offer insight and guidance on this subject.
 Because every case is different and your probation requirements will be specific to your situation, we strongly recommend talking to your attorney and probation officer before moving or making any other key life decisions.

 Moving on Probation in Florida